Padai Thalaivan: Development

 In mid-July 2023, it was reported that Walter (2020) and Rekhla (2022) fame director U. Anbu will be helming Vijayakanth's younger son Shanmuga Pandian's next project tentatively titled Production #1, who was last seen in Madura Veeran (2018).
 The real-life incident based movie has dialogues and screenplay written by Natpe Thunai (2019) fame Parthiban Desingu.
 The film is produced by Jaganathan Paramasivam under his VJ Combines banner in association with Rajukalidass's Dass Pictures.
 The technical team consists of cinematographer SR Sathish Kumar, editor S.P.
 Ahamed, and stunt choreographer Mahesh Mathew.

 Casting

-Yamini Chander, grand-daughter of A. C. Tirulokchandar who is known for her roles in Nenjuku Needhi (2022) and Dinosaurs (2023) was cast as the female lead.
+Yamini Chander, granddaughter of A. C. Tirulokchandar who is known for her roles in Nenjuku Needhi (2022) and Dinosaurs (2023) was cast as the female lead.
 The film also features, director Kasthuri Raja in an important role alongside, Munishkanth, M.S.
 Bhaskar, Karudan Ram, Rishi Rithvik, A. Venkatesh, Yugi Sethu, Sreejith Ravi, Aruldoss and others in supporting roles.
 It was reported that Raghava Lawrence was approached to essay a cameo appearance in the film, after his interest to work with Shanmuga Pandian.